 - The titular character of Alice's Adventures in Wonderland plays this role to the wacky denizens of Wonderland.
 Whether she's also the Only Sane Man is debatable: the entire story takes place in her subconsciousness.

 - Gorilla Monsoon played this to Bobby Heenan, producing many classic moments.
+As did Tony Schiavone in WCW, though those moments were less classic.

 - Despite it producing being his silliest gimmick(Up to that point), American Dragon as a literal American Dragon, he still ended up being the straight one compared to Curryman during their run as IWGP Junior Heavyweight Tag Team Champions.
 Similarly Bryan Danielson tried to go along with whatever Paul London came up with in Pro Wrestling Guerilla, but Paul was just so left field Danielson would often have to slow him down just to make sense of him(usually resulting in something even weirder).